 As you decide on inventory trading, you should base your decisions on how your customers feel.
 Continually ask for feedback from your clients with components such as online surveys to understand what they want.
 Even if you have ideas about how to change your products, you want to make sure you don’t ruin perfectly good items your customers currently enjoy.
 Consult the opinions of your customers before making any changes, during your adjustment period, and after your new products are released.
 You should also try to get feedback about what changes to make.
 Your customers have the most knowledge about what’s needed and what isn’t, so follow their guidance when making changes to your products.

 Features vs. Benefits

 The features of your products should be related to the benefits your customers want.
 In addition to getting feedback from your clients, try to figure out what benefits you want to give to your customers.
 Every feature you include in your product should have a meaning.
-You shouldnt see the features of your product as the goal in product development.
+You shouldn’t see the features of your product as the goal in product development.
 Instead, decide what benefits you want your customers to receive and how to deliver those benefits.
 This may happen by trading up or trading down.
-Determine how you can change your products to better suit your customers’ needs, whether it is by adding or removing features.
+Determine how you can change your products to better suit your customers’ needs, whether it’s by adding or removing features.

 While you focus on maximizing your inventory, take a further step towards success by utilizing powerful resources to keep your product and finances organized.
 QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track and manage their business on the go.
 Download the app.